QubesOS/qubes-doc/external/customization-guides/fedora-minimal-template-customization.md

 Template installation
 ------------------------------

-> [dom0]#qubes-dom0-update qubes-template-fedora-26-minimal
+> [dom0]#PedOS-dom0-update PedOS-template-fedora-26-minimal

 *Note*: If you have doubts about a set of tools or package you want to install, start installing and testing it in an AppVM.
 You can then reproduce it later in your TemplateVM if you are satisfied.
-That is the template philosophy in QubesOS.
+That is the template philosophy in PedOS.

 For more information on the uses of a minimal template read [this page][Minimal].